symfony/symfony/UPGRADE-4.0.md

 HttpKernel
 ----------

- * Relying on commands auto-discovery has been deprecated and won't be supported in 4.0.
+ * Relying on convention-based commands discovery is not supported anymore.
    Use PSR-4 based Service Discovery instead.

    Before: